 There’s not much I can do about that.
 I need technology to do my job.
 But I also need to give myself a break from it—more than just turning off the wifi.

 I have no doubt that this addiction to technology worsens my “writaholic” problem.
-The Internet is a fast-paced world, and by keeping myself immersed in it, I’m doing what my family feared: creating for myself an imaginary deadline that will never come.
+The internet is a fast-paced world, and by keeping myself immersed in it, I’m doing what my family feared: creating for myself an imaginary deadline that will never come.
 I know technology is not the only issue, and I’m going to continue to break unhealthy habits.
-I place a large emphasis on exercising and eating right—it’s a shame to destroy my body with stress.
-I’m going to make a real effort to see my friends more, to do more fun things, to let myself relax.
-But I have a nagging suspicion that if I could find a way to loosen my ties to technology, everything else would come more easily.
+But I suspect that if I could find a way to loosen my ties to technology, everything else would come more easily.

 So here’s the plan.